 (b) The provisions of clause 5(a) shall not apply to the disclosure of any Confidential Information which (i) now or hereafter comes into the public domain otherwise than as a result of a breach of an undertaking of confidentiality or which is obtainable with no more than reasonable diligence from sources other than the parties to this Agreement; (ii) is required to be disclosed by applicable law, regulation or order of a court or regulatory or self-regulatory authority with jurisdiction over the disclosing party; or (iii) to any consultants, bankers, financiers or legal advisors of the disclosing party.
 The provisions of clause 5(a) shall not apply to the disclosure by Enron of information regarding specific Transactions or groups of Transactions so long as identity of the Counterparty is not disclosed in connection therewith.

 (c) Before a party discloses any Confidential Information in any of the circumstances described in clause 5(b), it shall notify the other party of its intention to make such disclosure and, if the other party so requests (except in connection with disclosures made pursuant to clause 5(b)(ii)), obtain from the person to whom the disclosure is to be made a confidentiality agreement incorporating the terms of this Section 5 (but excluding clause 5(b)(iii)).
-Enron agrees that upon reasonable notice from Broker that it shall allow Broker to inspect other BETA’s executed by other brokers in order to allow Broker to verify whether Enron has complied with this paragraph.

-6. GENERAL.
+8. GENERAL.